(360) 709-4600 workforce@wtb.wa.gov

 Read about the Workforce Innovation and Opportunity Act (WIOA).
 This federal act is a key component of the state’s workforce plan.

-Job Quality Survey
+Job Quality Report

 Questions?
 Contact Career Pathways Policy Associate Paulette Beadling.